 "Now I can finally pay you back!
 There's no way I'm losing!" he shouted, swinging a punch at Fenix's face.

-Fleet pushed himself up, wiping blood from his mouth.
+Fleet propped himself up, wiping blood from his mouth with the back of his hand.

 "Good.
-You can still stand," Fenix continued softly.
+You can still stand," Fenix stated softly.
 "That means… I can kick it up a notch."

-Both of Fenix's eyes began glowing orange.
+Both of Fenix's eyes began glowing bright orange.
 His hair lifted, moving like living flame.

 "Don't think I'm scared of you just because your power looks flashy.
-I can beat anyone when I get serious," Fleet declared confidently.
+Now that I'm being serious...
+I can beat anyone," Fleet declared confidently.

-With each chuckle, flames burst from beneath the concrete.
-The arena cracked... lava seeping through the fissures.
-An unbearable heat filled the area.
+Fenix laughed.
+With each of his chuckles, flames burst from beneath the concrete.
+The arena began cracking... lava seeping through the fissures, and an unbearable heat filled the area.

 Fear flashed on his face for a second, but he didn't retreat.
-Instead, he doubled down and shouted,
+Instead, he corrected his posture and then doubled down, shouting,

 Fenix scoffed.
-Fleet then charged forward at blinding speed—too fast for the audience to follow.
+Fleet then rushed forward at blinding speed—too fast for most of the audience to follow.
+The cameras could only display a slight flicker on the Jumbotron.

 A barrage of strikes followed.
 The impacts boomed across the stadium, sending tremors through even the audience stands.

-Exhaustion set in, and Fleet slowed enough for the crowd to finally see him...
+Thirty seconds of this passed, that's when exhaustion set in, and Fleet slowed enough for the crowd to finally see him again...

-He forced himself to strike again, throwing a feint punch and then a desperate kick toward Fenix.
+He summoned all his willpower to strike again, throwing a feint punch and then a desperate kick toward Fenix's side.

-As if he had been waiting for that exact moment, Fenix caught the leg with his right hand...
+Though, as if he had been waiting for that exact moment, Fenix caught the leg under his right arm...

 and drove his left elbow down into Fleet's knee.

-That's when the referee and paramedics tried to rush in, but the fire was too intense for anyone to get close.
+That's when the referee and paramedics tried to rush in, but the fire on the field was still too intense for anyone to get close.

 The crowd seemed unsure of how to react, but after a while, everyone exploded into cheers.